Evaluating Memory Structure in LLM Agents: Introduction

 Recent works circumvent this by equipping the LLM with long-term memory: allowing the agent to offload its knowledge from working memory to an external database and retrieve it only when necessary~\citep{memgpt,chatgpt_memory}.
 Memory designs vary between methods: from simple look-up dictionaries~\citep{memgpt,memoryllm} to complex frameworks~\citep{mem0,zep} and entire operating systems~\citep{memos,memoryos}.

-To compare between memory architectures, researchers and practitioners evaluate them on specialized benchmarks like LOCOMO~\citep{locomo} and LongMemEval~\citep{longmemeval}.
-These benchmarks typically let the LLM process a scenario (e.g. personal assistant, corporate, agent), then ask questions to test its recall: single-hop, multi-hop, time-sensitive updates and more.
-However, recent works have found that simple memory recall often does not require complex memory architecture~\citep{emem,memorybench}.
-In one such work, \citet{emem} demonstrates that simple retrieval can outperform complex memory hierarchies on both LOCOMO and LongMemEval.
+To compare between memory architectures, researchers and practitioners evaluate them on specialized benchmarks such as LOCOMO~\citep{locomo} and LongMemEval~\citep{longmemeval}.
+These benchmarks typically let the LLM process a scenario (e.g. personal assistant, corporate, agent) and form memories, then ask questions to test its recall: single-hop, multi-hop, time-based queries, and others.
+However, recent works have shown that LLMs do not necessarily need complex memory architecture to answer these kinds of questions~\citep{emem,memorybench}.
+In one such work, \citet{emem} demonstrates that a simple retrieval system (EMem) can outperform sophisticated memory architectures on both LOCOMO and LongMemEval.
 This leads to a question: what kinds of problems \textit{do} require complex memory hierarchies?
+What capabilities do they add?

+In this work, we focus on one answer: that \textit{memory allows LLM agents to organize their knowledge}.
+Instead of retrieving messages as-is, memory-augmented LLMs can extract knowledge and assemble it into a structure that best fits their task, such as arranging knowledge into graphs, maintaining todo lists, sorting events by category, calculating running statistics, and more.
+If a problem requires knowledge organization, simple message retrieval will not be able to solve it past certain size, but a more flexible agentic memory may succeed if the controlling LLM is capable enough.